swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 * A `consuming` parameter-convention is illegal, since that ends the lifetime of the argument immediately.

 If the `ArgType` is non-`Escapable`, then it can have a pre-existing lifetime dependency.
-In this case, in addition to `borrow` or `inout`, a `copy` dependency-kind is allowed, to indicate that the returned value has the same dependency as the argument.
+In this case, in addition to `borrow` or `&`, a `copy` dependency-kind is allowed, to indicate that the returned value has the same dependency as the argument.
-`borrow` and `inout` dependency kinds continue to work as for `Escapable` types, and indicate that the returned value has a scoped lifetime dependency based on an access to the argument, making the returned value even further lifetime-constrained than the argument going in.
+`borrow` and `&` dependency kinds continue to work as for `Escapable` types, and indicate that the returned value has a scoped lifetime dependency based on an access to the argument, making the returned value even further lifetime-constrained than the argument going in.

 **Methods:** Similar rules apply to lifetime dependencies on `self` in methods.
 Given a method of this form: